 While it may seem cumbersome to track contributions for two separate HSAs, it can be beneficial for maximizing your savings and covering more out-of-pocket medical expenses.

 You and your spouse should especially consider two HSA accounts if one or both of you is at least 55 years old, or will be by the end of the year.
 This will make you eligible to contribute an additional $1,000 in catch-up contributions to your HSAs.
-But remember, you can't surpass the annual family maximum contribution limit, or you will be penalized.
+But remember, you can't surpass the annual limit, or you will be penalized.

 If both of you have employers who provide HSA contributions, two HSAs will increase your overall savings.
 If both employers are contributing to your individual HSAs, you’ll receive more money combined than if just one of you had an HSA from your employer.